alanjameschapman/2408-hackathon-team5/README.md

 # Agile Development

 The project was developed using Agile principles throughout.
 Minutes [here](#minutes "Minutes").
+User stories were prioritized using MoSCoW, and the Minimum Viable Product (MVP) was  identified for early deployment.

 # User Experience